- Las Positas College

 - All new online courses must be developed in Canvas, using the district’s Canvas server.

-- No monetary incentives are being offered.
+- No monetary incentives are currently being offered.

 - In order to offer a new online course, participants are required to complete a Distance Education proposal that needs to be approved by the Curriculum Committee.